exporl/mesd-toolbox/README.md

 ### Documentation

-All functions are documented properly in their respective m-files (Matlab toolbox) and in the respective functions in the [python module](/mesd-toolbox-python/mesd_toolbox.py) (Python toolbox).
-Additional documentation and examples can be found in the [doc](doc/) folder, which contains a [manual](doc/manual.pdf) in pdf format and a [MESD demo file for Matlab](doc/mesdDemo.m) as well as a [MESD demo in a jupyter notebook for Python](doc/mesd_demo.ipynb) to illustrate the usage of the various functions.
+All functions are documented properly in their respective m-files (MATLAB toolbox) and in the respective functions in the [python module](/mesd-toolbox-python/mesd_toolbox.py) (Python toolbox).
+Additional documentation and examples can be found in the [doc](doc/) folder, which contains a [manual](doc/manual.pdf) in pdf format and a [MESD demo file for MATLAB](doc/mesdDemo.m) as well as a [MESD demo in a jupyter notebook for Python](doc/mesd_demo.ipynb) to illustrate the usage of the various functions.
 A quick start guide is provided in the next section.

 ### Quick start guide